amichal/rust-pg/README.md

 # rust-pg
 Playing with rust and postgres.
-This is my first rust codebase and everything I know starts with reading https://doc.rust-lang.org/stable/book. if you know rust or what a real application don't look here.
+This was my first rust codebase and everything I know starts with reading https://doc.rust-lang.org/stable/book. if you know rust or what a real application don't look here.

 # Quick Start